Bring Your Student’s Neighborhood History to Life:

 We do this by mapping the oral history stories of the neighborhood, and looking for patterns in the story themes that can be incorporated and expanded upon.

-1. Students collect and do basic mapping using their own devices and off the shelf software.
+1. Students collect and do basic mapping using their own devices and off-the-shelf software.

 2. Narrative İnfrastructure compiles and creates the final, comprehensive neighborhood map (gratis for a limited number of classes per semester, apply early.)